robenkleene/design-references/houdini/houdini.md

 - Create a camera by clicking the "New Camera" in the camera pull-down menu in the upper right of the viewport.
 If the lock icon on the right is selected, then changing your perspective will also change the perspective of the camera.

+## Update

+- Click on the lower right to switch between "Auto Update" and "Manual", with Manual selected, the view only updates with the cycle arrows symbol is clicked.

 ## Rendering

 Select the "Render View" tab and click "Render"